 Can I view and purchase a property?

 When in Italy you will have to follow the rules in place in each region.
-As regions are now in either white or yellow zone, most places are back to business as usual.
+Most places are back to business as usual.
 Estate agents, property lawyers and notaries are contactable and ready to assist you every step of the way.
 Finding a good estate agent to guide you through the process is invaluable.

 Property Guides can help by putting you in touch with a trusted lawyer for advice about purchasing property.